This post may contain affiliate links. Please read our disclosure policy.

 My Chocolate Covered Bananas are So Good!

-- Bananas: You want them to be ripe and firm but not over-ripe because they can be too soft and fall off of the sticks.
+- Bananas: You want the bananas to be ripe and firm but not over-ripe because they can be too soft and fall off of the sticks.
 I like to use ones that have a very yellow peel with a couple of spots of brown.
 They are still firm but have more natural sweetness than under ripe ones.

 - Chocolate: I like to use dark or semi-sweet chocolate chips for this recipe.
 The slight bitterness works really well with the sweet banana.
 If you prefer, you can make these with milk or white chocolate.